Line and Planar Defects with Zero Formation Free Energy: Applications of the Phase Rule toward Ripening-Immune Microstructures: Thermodynamics of extended defects and the phase rule

-where $A$ is the interface area, $\tilde{F}$ is the excess free energy of the interface, and $\tilde{N}_{i}$ are the excess amounts of the chemical components (in moles).
-There are many ways to define interface excess properties \citep{Frolov:2015ab,Cahn79a}, which all lead to the same final results.
-In Eq.(\ref{eq:52}), the excesses are defined using Gibbs' dividing surface construction \citep{Gibbs}.
-Namely, the excess quantity is calculated relative to homogeneous bulk phases by extrapolating their intensive properties to the geometric dividing surface.
-Note that Eq.(\ref{eq:52}) has the same functional form as Eq.(\ref{eq:50}), except that the spatial dimensions of the interface are defined by its area $A$ instead of the volume $V$.
+Note that Eq.(\ref{eq:52}) has the same functional form as Eq.(\ref{eq:50}), except that the spatial dimension of the interface is defined by its area $A$ instead of the volume $V$.
 The interface properties are assumed to be uniform throughout the area.
 Therefore, the excess free energy in Eq.(\ref{eq:52}) is again a homogeneous function of first degree with respect to the extensive variables $A$ and $\tilde{N}_{i}$'s.
 From Euler's theorem,

 Here,